 Yoga Therapy for Multiple Sclerosis

-Evidence-informed yoga therapy for people living with MS — delivered online by a yoga therapist who has personal experience of the condition.
+Yoga therapy for people living with MS, delivered online by a yoga therapist who has personal experience of the condition.
 Not a cure.
 A structured, practical way to support how you live with it.

 Informed by lived experience

 Karthikeyan has also worked as a Consultant Yoga Therapist at Ayush Prana, Kerala, a centre specialising in MS care.
-That clinical experience, combined with his MSc training in yoga therapy at S-VYASA, informs a disciplined, evidence-aware approach to working with neurological conditions.
+That applied work in an MS care setting, combined with his MSc training in yoga therapy at S-VYASA, continues to inform how I work with people managing neurological conditions.

 Can yoga therapy help with multiple sclerosis?

-Yoga therapy can support people living with MS by working with fatigue, nervous system regulation, stress, sleep, anxiety, and body connection.
-It does not treat MS itself but can meaningfully support how you manage daily life alongside the condition.
+Yoga therapy can support people living with MS by working with fatigue, stress, sleep, anxiety, balance, and adaptation.
+It does not treat MS itself but can support how you manage daily life alongside the condition.

 What does a session involve?

 Sessions are structured around your current capacity, symptom pattern, and goals.
-Practice may include adapted asana, breath regulation, meditation, relaxation, and reflection drawn from yoga philosophy.
+Practice may include adapted movement, breathing, relaxation, meditation, and reflection drawn from yoga.
 The approach is adjusted regularly as your condition or circumstances change.

 Is this available online?